top of page

 1. The "Pink Cloud" Crash

-Many individuals experience euphoria in early recovery—feeling optimistic, energetic, and confident.
+Many individuals experience euphoria in early recovery—feeling optimistic and confident.
 This "pink cloud" phase typically lasts 2-6 months.
-When it inevitably ends and normal life challenges return, many are unprepared for the emotional adjustment and turn back to substances for comfort.
+When it inevitably ends, many are unprepared for emotional challenges and may turn back to substances for comfort.

-Most alcohol deaddiction programs focus primarily on detoxification and initial stabilization.
+Most alcohol deaddiction programs focus on detoxification and initial stabilization.
 While essential, this approach often neglects:

 • Underlying mental health conditions